“`

 International Perspectives: Do Other Nations Mandate Certification?

-The Adjudication: Should Installers Be Certified?
+The Verdict: Should Installers Be Certified?

 If you live near the coast, relishing margaritas and salty breezes, a certified installer could be your best ally.
-Certification ensures your solar-powered attic fan evolves from a mere sun-catcher into a difficult humidity adversary.
+Certification ensures your solar-powered attic fan evolves from a mere sun-catcher into a formidable humidity adversary.

 1. “Solar-Powered Attic Fans: The Unsung Heroes of Humidity, or Just Hot Air?”